Skip to content

 1 / 1

 0 - The company publishes monthly fire and hotspot reports for its neighbouring independent outgrowers/smallholders.
-In July 2022, no hotspot/fires were detected.
+In May 2023, no fires were detected.

 • P